bm16ton/libopencm3-portentaH7/README.md

+UPDATE: added basic yet largly functional usb-2-spi (well and usb-2-gpio/irq) with kernel driver.
+It needs major cleanup all unusedd code removed, untested config options tested, the usb-2-i2c-adc etc added.
+Some of these things adc/spi maybe a great excuse for me to finally play around with compression on mcu usb device and kernel driver.
+Notro does it with GUD on pi pico https://github.com/notro/gud-pico (seriously follow Notro guy always does the coolest shit and seriously knows how to code.
+Anyway I wannna play with the compression stuff.
+Shit to remind myself Ill write it here...Add spi flash protocol stuff the kernel supports.

 UPDATED LIST OF WHAT WORKS; USBHS, I2c, ADC, SPI, M4 BOOTING, EXTERNAL SDRAM, UART, RTC BACKUP REGISTERS/AUTOBOOT BOOTLOADER, CLOCK SET/GET I2C/QSPI/CRAP others I forgot.
 Seems like im forgetting something.

 UPDATE: can now boot m4 core, added functions;